JoaoLopesF/SerialDebug/README.md

 # SerialDebug
-Improved and lightweight serial debug to Arduino with debug levels
+Improved serial debug and simple software debugger to Arduino.
+With debug levels, auto function name, see/change global variables, call functions, watches, and more.

 In work yet, prevision 09-15-18